 Since 2015, the number of states with active SSPs continues to grow.
 The North American Syringe Exchange Network

-(NASEN) provides a directory of SSPs offering an exchange
+(NASEN) provides a directory of SSPs offering an exchange program for

 NASEN is a national network of SSPs that is one of two harm reduction programs part of the Dave Purchase Project.
 Dave Purchase is believed

 to have started the first harm reduction program in Tacoma, Washington in 1988 to help prevent HIV

 transmission.
 The Dave Purchase Project now includes NASEN, which includes a

 vast purchasing network that works to buy low price syringes to supply to SSPs around the country, and the Tacoma Needle Exchange initiative.
 The Tacoma

 Needle Exchange works with communities to use a harm reduction approach to HIV prevention, providing people with

 supplies such as clean syringes, and other services that help residents lead safe and healthy lives.